yuja/jj/docs/technical/concurrency.md

 erroring out when there are multiple heads, the user can continue to use the repo, including performing further operations on the repo.
 Of course, some commands will fail when using a conflicted bookmark.
-For example, `jj checkout main` when `main` is in a conflicted state will result in an error telling you that `main` resolved to multiple revisions.
+For example, `jj new main` when `main` is in a conflicted state will result in an error telling you that `main` resolved to multiple revisions.

 ### Storage